citrix/workspace-linux-oem-guide/docs/customize.md

 	* Group
 	* Size
 4. Save and close the file.
-2. Use the tar command to rebuild Receiver package file, for example: `tar czf ../newpackage.tar.gz *`
+2. Use the tar command to rebuild Workspace app package file, for example: `tar czf ../newpackage.tar.gz *`

 ### About the configuration files

-To change advanced or less common session settings, you can modify Receiver's configuration files.
+To change advanced or less common session settings, you can modify Workspace app's configuration files.
 These are read each time wfica starts.
 You can update various different files depending on the effect you want the changes to have.
 Be aware that, if session sharing is enabled, an existing session might be used instead of a newly reconfigured one.
 This might cause the session to ignore changes you made in a configuration file.

-### Apply default to all Citrix Receiver users
+### Apply default to all Citrix Workspace app users

-If you want to change the default for all Citrix Receiver users, modify the module.ini configuration file in the `$ICAROOT/config` directory.
+If you want to change the default for all Citrix Workspace app users, modify the module.ini configuration file in the `$ICAROOT/config` directory.

 Note: You do not need to add an entry to All\_Regions.ini for a configuration value to be read from module.ini, unless you want to allow other configuration files to override the value in module.ini.
 If an entry in All\_Regions.ini sets a specific value, the value in module.ini is not used.

-### Apply changes to new Receiver users
+### Apply changes to new Workspace app users

-If you want the changes to apply to all future new Receiver users, modify the configuration files in the `$ICAROOT/config` directory.
+If you want the changes to apply to all future new Workspace app users, modify the configuration files in the `$ICAROOT/config` directory.
 For changes to apply to all connections, update wfclient.ini in this directory.

 ### Apply changes to all connections for particular users